nicolaei/master/docs/thesis/source/07_discussion.md

 out of scope for this thesis and should probably be looked into by future research.

-### On the issue of latency

-\todo{
-    Find a source to quote about what the requirements for VoIP, games and remote vehicle operations are.
-}

 ### The impact of multiple clients

 With few devices avaliable, it wasn't possible to test the impact of multiple